BirdeeHub/nixCats-nvim/README.md

   but buildable separately.

 - **Build it your way.**
-  Configurable as a flake, a derivation or a module, or even entirely via calling the override function on a nixCats based package.
+  Configurable as a flake, a derivation, or a module, or even entirely via calling the override function on an existing nixCats based package.
   It can then be imported and reconfigured without duplication and exported again.
 And again. and again.

 - **Extensive in-editor help** via [:help nixCats](https://nixcats.org/TOC.html).